cetanu/sovereign/docs/settings.md

 LOG_FORMAT              | [Default log format][1] | What fields to include in HTTP request logs LOG_IGNORE_EMPTY        | True                    | Omit empty fields from logs
-SENTRY_DSN              | None                    | An optional Sentry DSN to send exceptions to HOST                    | 0.0.0.0                 | What address the server will listen on PORT                    | 8080                    | What port the server will listen on DEBUG                   | False                   | Controls whether the server will log debug messages and tracebacks KEEPALIVE               | 5                       | How long the server should hold connections open for clients before closing
+SENTRY_DSN              | None                    | An optional Sentry DSN to send exceptions to DEBUG                   | False                   | Controls whether the server will log debug messages and tracebacks HOST                    | 0.0.0.0                 | What address the server will listen on PORT                    | 8080                    | What port the server will listen on KEEPALIVE               | 5                       | How long the server should hold connections open for clients before closing
+WORKERS                 | (cores * 2) + 1         | How many sovereign worker processes should be spawned
+WORKER_TIMEOUT          | 30                      | How long a worker can be idle before it will be restarted THREADS                 | 1                       | How many threads each worker should use for handling requests PRELOAD                 | False                   | Whether the app should be preloaded before forking into worker processes

 [1]: /settings/#default-access-log-format